CodersCampus/supportDocs/docs/CUSTOMIZING_YOUR_GIT_PROFILE.md

 # AS I CONSTANTLY SUGGEST, WORK WITH DAVID ROBERTS, WHO IS IN OUR SLACK.
-you can find his coursework [here](https://crushing.digital//#)
+you can find his coursework [here](https://crushing.digital//#) to access his coursework for FREE (thank you Trevor) You must message him on our slack first.